Maintenance of Effort

-A Local Education Agency (LEA) may receive its full allocation of covered ESEA programs for any fiscal year only if the State Educational Agency (SEA) determines that the LEA has maintained its fiscal effort in accordance with section 9521 of ESEA.
-Section 9521 provides that an LEA may receive covered program funds for any fiscal year only if either the combined fiscal effort per student or the aggregate expenditures for the preceding fiscal year was not less than 90 percent of the combined fiscal effort or aggregate expenditures for the second preceding fiscal year.
+A Local Education Agency (LEA) may receive its full allocation of covered ESEA programs for any fiscal year only if the State Educational Agency (SEA) determines that the LEA has maintained fiscal effort with State and local funds in accordance with section 8521 of ESEA.
+Section 8521 provides that an LEA may receive covered program funds for any fiscal year only if either the combined fiscal effort per student or the aggregate expenditures for the preceding fiscal year was not less than 90 percent of the combined fiscal effort or aggregate expenditures for the second preceding fiscal year; and the LEA also failed to maintain effort in one or more of the five immediately preceding fiscal years.

 An LEA must not use funds provided under Part B of the IDEA to reduce the level of expenditures for the education of children with disabilities made by the LEA from local, or state and local, funds below the level of those expenditures for the preceding fiscal year.